Skip to main content

 The preliminary project and first land acquisition on the White River Marsh was approved by the Wisconsin Conservation Commission on March 30, 1962.
 Aldo Leopold had investigated the marsh in the 1940s and recommended federal or state purchase of the marsh for conservation purposes.
 Prairie chickens and bobwhite quail were abundant on the marsh.

 Much of the uplands were farmed for row or small grain crops and most of the wetlands were drained or altered for farming.
-The marsh grass (sedge, bluejoint and prairie cordgrass) was used for cattle feed, bedding and for production of carpet fiber at factories in Oshkosh.
+The marsh grass (sedge, bluejoint and prairie cordgrass) was used for cattle feed, bedding and the production of carpet fiber at factories in Oshkosh.
 The marshes were cut by horse-drawn equipment and shipped to Oshkosh via the lock and dam system on the Fox River.

 Recreation